rowTJ/rowtj.github.io/content/plans.md

 It is extremely easy to lose all of the gains you made during the season.
 Try to do _something_ during the summer and you'll reap what you sowed in winter training and on the water in the spring.
 An easy to stay in shape while also being "lazy" is to just do steady state while watching movies.
-Jonathan got through a lot of the Marvel Cinematic Universe last summer (2021) while doing 3x20:00/5:00r.
+One rower got through a lot of the Marvel Cinematic Universe last summer (2021) while doing 3x20:00/5:00r.